ssuryanarayanan/Qi-Docs/docs/Overview.md

 _service.GetOrCreateStream(stream1);
 ```

 The above stream can now be used to hold data values of the structure defined in mySimpleType.
 The stream's Name, Description, and BehaviorId field can be modified, however the Id and TypeId cannot be changed once the stream has been created.

+Additonal information on streams can be found in [QiStreams](https://qi-docs.readthedocs.org/en/latest/QiStreams/).

 ##Writing data